SrcsticSamy/spicy-tower/README.md

 An Icy tower inpired game that is built with [KaboomJS](https://kaboomjs.com/).

-Works only on PCs.

 [Live](https://spicytower.netlify.app/)

 ```
-Status: WIP, even the name is terrrible lol.
+Status: On-going WIP but is in a good state now.
 ```

 ![game](./images/game.jpg)